Cash Games, Poker Basics, Poker Strategy, Tournaments

 Moving into the turn and river, you will always have to act first, which will make it harder to bluff, harder to bluff catch, and harder to get away from losing hands.

-The decisions you made before the flop will start compounding with each passing street.
+The decisions you made before the flop will start compounding as each street passes.
 Opening too wide from EP, for example, will lead to some terrible spots on turns and rivers, making you regret ever being in hand.

 Of course, you will need to learn how to navigate both in-position (IP) and out-of-position (OOP) scenarios if you want to become a complete Texas Hold’em player, but you should always remember that you want to play way more pots in position than out of it.